What a lovely weekend. The creative bug stung me and time was spent cutting, pasting and writing junk journal letters.

 The principle idea is to use up odd bits and bobs, old envelopes, paper, really any sort of ephemera.
 Hence the name ‘Junk’.
 It’s a waste not concept for diary keepers and crafters out there.
 (I have included a favourite video below on how to make one.)

 My junk journal letters are similar in concept, but instead of being journal thickness and used for writing diary entries, they are more card like.
 Smaller, thinner, less pages, with spaces and places for writing a letter.
-I even use up old cards send to me (especially from Christmas).
+I even use up old cards sent to me (especially from Christmas).
 Here’s an example of a card themed on flowers…

 As a letter writer, these days it is getting harder and harder to find stationery.
 So, it became easier to actually make my own.
 I used to call them Book Cards, as they were designed like thin books, with pages to write in between a cover instead of printed pages.
 (I even sold a few when I first opened my shop – and am thinking of doing so again.
 Someday.)